 At the gate, applicants will have to cooperate with the temperature check.

-Applicants will be offered sanitiser on the gate of the exam entre.
+Applicants will be offered sanitizer at the gate of the exam entre.

 All candidates must be equipped with the necessary precautions against the coronavirus.
-They should carry a small bottle of hand sanitiser and cover their face with a mask throughout the exam duration.
+They should carry a small bottle of hand sanitizer and cover their face with a mask throughout the exam duration.

 No crowding will be allowed at the entry or exit points of the exam centre.

-Applicants tested as COVID-positive would not be allowed to sit for AIBE exam for the current session.
+Applicants tested as COVID positive will not be allowed to sit for the AIBE exam for the current session.

-Here are some other important links related to AIBE XV that aspirants must go through.
+Here are some other important links related to AIBE XVII that aspirants must go through.